scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 We have described an iterative procedure for estimating functions based on experimental data in a manner that enforces chosen constraints.
-The [F_UNCLE]_ code implements the procedure and we used it to make the figures in the previous sections.
-The code runs on a modest desktop computer and makes the figures in a few minutes.
+The [F_UNCLE]_ code implements the procedure, and we used it to make the figures in the previous sections.
+The code runs on a modest desktop computer and makes the figures in a fraction of a minute.
 That speed and simplicity allows one to easily try out new ideas and code.
 We have relied on the [F_UNCLE]_ code to guide work with real experimental data and simulations on high performance computers that use proprietary software.
 Figure :ref:`fig-pbx` is the result of applying the ideas presented here to the physical experiments described in [pemberton2011]_.

 .. figure:: fit_v.pdf
    :align: center